The Writing and Musings of a Southern-Fried Earth Angel

 Thursday, March 25, 2010

-To wrap it up, today is my 19th AA anniversary.
+To wrap it up, today is my AA anniversary.
 Nineteen years ago, I stopped drinking and drugging.
 Coming from a family with alcoholics on both sides of the family tree, that's saying a lot.
 Alcoholism killed my father at 49, my brother at 33, and my mother at 74.
-I am grateful for recovery.
+I am grateful I made it into recovery.

 There is a noon meeting in Dahlonega.
-I'm thinking I'll go meet some new friends today.
-I'll pick up a blue chip to celebrate sobriety.
+I think I'll go meet some new friends today.
+I will pick up a blue chip to celebrate sobriety.
 And to mark a new day in the life that I am choosing to live.

 Photographs from top to bottom: Red-headed woodpecker caught in rare still moment (moves constantly!), field of daffodils in full bloom, flag billowing in the lazy wind, daffodils surrounding an old, abandoned house